FG disowns recruitment adverts – Daily Trust

 The Federal Civil Service Commission (FCSC) has denied vacancy and job placement advertorials, saying the Federal Government has not declared vacancy and is thus not conducting any recruitment exercise.

-The Permanent Secretary FCSC, Mr. Abel Olumuyiwa Enitan, said on Friday in Abuja that the recruitment adverts did not emanate from the government and should be ignored.
+The Permanent Secretary FCSC, Mr. Abel Olumuyiwa Enitan, said in a statement in Abuja that the recruitment adverts did not emanate from the government and should be ignored.

 “The general public is hereby informed that the advertised recruitment did not emanate from the FCSC and therefore, is untrue.
 Consequently, the general public is advised to disregard the announcement/statement on the purported recruitment.